Mahāsaṅghika Vinaya

 Origin Story

-The Buddha was staying at Vesālī.
+The Buddha was staying in Vesālī.
 As explained in detail above.
 At that time, two boys were born first into a Licchavi family, and then a girl was born inauspiciously.
 They thought: “Now who will take care of this misfortunate girl?”
 People asked them: “Do you want to place that girl (somewhere else)?”
 They answered: “We want to do that.”
 “In that case, you can take her to Kālī bhikkhunī who will raise her for you.”
 They summoned Kālī and said: “Venerable, this inauspicious girl has now been born into our family, and nobody takes care of her.
 Raise her for us and give her the going forth.
 We’ll provide robes and food.”
 The bhikkhunī then took her, raised her, and gave her the going forth.
 Her family sent food every day and gave robes every year.
 When she had grown up, she was given the training precepts and then received the full ordination.
 In a woman’s nature, sexual desire abounds.
 As she was getting older, she burned with passions and couldn’t restrain herself.
 Then she informed her teacher: “My defilements have arisen and I’m not happy as a renunciate.
 I now want to return to lay life.”
 The teacher said: “How strange!
 The lay world is like a fiery pit.
 How could you be happy there?”
 After that, she slowly associated with lay people and non-Buddhist renunciates, and soon became pregnant.
 The bhikkhunīs then expelled her, and said to her teacher: “Didn’t you know that your student had affairs with lay people and non-Buddhist renunciates?”
 She answered: “I knew it very early.
 But her family sends food every day, and offers robes every year.
 If I had told the sangha, you’d have expelled her.
 I benefit from these two things, therefore I didn’t tell you.”

 The bhikkhunīs then told Mahāpajāpatī, and she went and informed the World-honored One of this matter.
 The Buddha said: “Summon Kālī.”
 When she came, he asked her: “Did you really do this?”
 She answered: “I really did this, World-honored One.”
 The Buddha said: “This is an unwholesome thing.
 Kālī, why did you, knowing that a bhikkhunī had committed a grave offense, conceal it?
 This is against the dhamma, against the vinaya.
 One can’t develop in wholesome states like this.”
 The Buddha told Mahāpajāpatī: “Convene all the bhikkhunīs living in the vicinity of Vesālī. … Those who have already heard it should listen again: